ShadowNode/shadownode.github.io/content/join/polymc.md

 ![Install Location](/assets/images/polymc/polymc_setup_location.png)
 3. Once you've set the location click "Install" and let it install.
 Leave the box checked that says "Run PolyMC" and click "Finish".
-4. PolyMC will now launch and you'll see a screen like below without any modpacks.
+4. PolyMC will now launch and you'll see a screen like below but without any packs.
 ![PolyMC Default Screen](/assets/images/polymc/polymc_modpacks.png)
 5. To finish setting up PolyMC we need to add our Microsoft Account to it to be able to add packs.
 To do so click the top left drop-down.
 The one above says "LethalMrM" but yours will say something along the lines of "No Accounts".
 From the drop down click "Manage Accounts".
 In the top right corner you'll see "Add Microsoft" and you'll need to click that.
 ![Account Management](/assets/images/polymc/polymc_accounts.png)
 6. Once you do this a window will pop up asking you to link the account.
-Click the link and login with your **Minecraft-related Microsoft Account**.
+Click the link and login with your **Minecraft-linked Microsoft Account**.
 It will provide you a code you'll need to enter to link the account.
    This will be in bold.
-I've blurred the one in the image out for security reasons.
+We've blurred the linking code in the image out for security reasons.
 ![Link Accounts](/assets/images/polymc/polymc_link.png)
 7. You should now see your account listed if you did this correctly.
 You can close the account window and return to the main window.
 PolyMC is now ready to be used.